Travelers can find cozy, convenient places to stay for $50, $20 or even free in virtually every destination -- as long as they know where to look.

 Your room will be clean and functional.
 If you want luxury, look elsewhere.
 Same goes if your kids are hellions, accustomed to running up and down halls screaming at the top of their lungs.
 Also, if you're a night owl who likes to party into the wee hours, chances are you'll miss curfew and be locked out.

 Though they're commonly known as "youth" hostels, this form of accommodation can be ideal for budget travelers of any age.
 Even if you're not up for the cheapest option -- a bed in a shared dorm -- you can often get a basic private room at a hostel for significantly less than the cost of a low-end hotel.

 Some hostels can be sketchy -- lacking not only privacy, but also safety.
-Consider checking on sites such as Hostels.com or HostelWorld.com for reviews and recommendations.
-Or see if the property is a member of Hostelling International, a U.K.-based non-profit organization with more than 4,000 members worldwide that meet a minimum standard of cleanliness and safety.
+Consider checking sites such as Hostels.com or HostelWorld.com for reviews and recommendations.
+Or see if the property is a member of Hostelling International, a U.K.-based nonprofit organization with more than 4,000 properties worldwide that meet a minimum standard of cleanliness and safety.

 Sleeping in someone's spare bedroom or on the living room couch is by far one of the cheapest ways to travel.
 In many cases, it's free, and it's also a great way to meet locals.
 You can organize a homestay through long-established hospitality networks like Servas International, or check out sites like CouchSurfing.com.
 For more information, see our guide to Homestays and Farmstays.

 If "life is an adventure" is your motto, this mode of traveling is for you.
 You stand the chance of meeting interesting people and getting a close-up look at local life.
 If you're social and socially conscious, Servas, an accredited NGO that encourages members to get involved in their host's communities, could be for you.
 Just super-social?
 Go with a CouchSurfing.com-type option.